ajpaulson/usefulstatusline/README.md

 Once that is done, and you startup Vim, the help docs' tags will be generated and you can view the manual with `:h usefulstatusline` to view most of what you're seeing right now.

+## Requirements

+These are some things that Useful Statusline might require, or would be better if it had.

+The filesize functions probably require the `+byte_offset` feature, confirmation would be nice. :wink:

 # Uses & Features

 In this section I'm gonna list some (or all) of the features that Useful Statusline provides, and how to achieve them.